 About Studio Stories

-I know many blog readers are also subscribers, and I want to say thank you for inviting me into your inbox.
-So in addition to this post there will also be some extra content – the ‘studio story’ behind the project – sent directly to newsletter subscribers.
+Knowing that many blog readers are also subscribers, I want to say thank you for inviting me into your inbox.
+So when I create a Studio Stories post there will also be some extra content – the ‘studio story’ behind the project – sent directly to newsletter subscribers.
 If you would like to receive my Studio Stories, as well as news of new work, events and classes, then just sign up below.

 Blocks are not Bricks

 I don’t know about you, but to me the word ‘blocks’ does not sound terribly promising.
 It suggests something hard and unyielding, either in primary-coloured plastic, like a lego brick, or rough grey cement and cinders, like a breeze block.
 These are not the associations I want to bring to my weaving!

 Fortunately, at the loom the block is anything but rigid.
 It is a really flexible design tool with applications to every kind of weaving, from rugs to scarves to works of art.
 Over the next few weeks I am going to share a series of posts around the theme of building with blocks.